rex-chang/rex-chang/README.md

 - 👋 Hi, I’m @rex-chang
 - 👀 I’m interested in Go
-- 🌱 I’m currently learning how to get money
+- 🌱 I’m currently learning how to get more money
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...